Universities

 No 1.0 NC required

 You do not need a 1.0 NC to be admitted to study medicine in Denmark.
-And even if your grade point average is above 3.0, you still have a chance of getting a place on a medical degree programme by taking an entrance test.
-And we'll help you to make it work!
+And even if your grade point average is above 3.0, you have a chance of being admitted via an entrance test.
+Medical study place.
+And we'll help you make it work!

 No tuition fees